senacor/infrastructure-as-code-with-ansible/README.md

      dockerhost                 : ok=1    changed=0    unreachable=0    failed=0
      localhost                  : ok=1    changed=0    unreachable=0    failed=0

 If the playbook could be executed without error you setup of the training environment was successful.

-**Caution:** This setup is tested with a Mac.
-Maybe there are some problem with using windows.